Tamara is a mother of three and a grandmother of seven who finds great joy in sharing her life journeys, experiences, and lessons with you.

 Along these lines, it's essential to know that Lake Superior is ridiculously cold, with an average water temperature of 40 degrees.
 It is just plain frigid, even in the summer.
 Wading in it for only a few minutes is limb numbing.
 Swimming isn't usually on the menu.

 Cabin Up Time

-It is between Two Harbors and Silver Bay that my husband and I like to cabin up.
+Between Two Harbors and Silver Bay, my husband and I like to cabin up.
 It is central to most things we want to do and see.

-We have tried a couple of different places, Gooseberry cabins, and Castle Haven Cabins, both equally cozy, as well as reasonably priced.
+We have tried a couple of different places, Gooseberry cabins, and Castle Haven Cabins, both equally cozy and reasonably priced.
 We like this venue as it is excellent for some rainy day puzzle time if need be, as well as a meal expense saver, in that it offers us the option to cook rather than eat out.

 Both sit right on the lake and are located in Castle Danger Township.

 Views of the Big Lake